-WFP provides nutrition assistance, particularly in emergency settings, to 1 million vulnerable people, including pregnant women, nursing mothers, children under 5, orphans and people living with HIV.
+WFP provides nutrition assistance, particularly in emergency settings, to 1.6 million vulnerable people, including pregnant women, nursing mothers, children under 5 and orphans.
 We also work to prevent stunting through our Fresh Food Vouchers, which help children to eat a diverse and healthy diet.

 Early warning tools

 WFP's Vulnerability Analysis and Mapping (VAM) unit has developed early warning tools to improve food security and assist the Government's shift towards proactive disaster risk management.
 VAM has released findings for the first Food Security Monitoring Survey for 2017.

 WFP currently assists 600,000 refugees from Eritrea, Somalia, South Sudan and Sudan.
 Together with ARRA (the Government’s Administration for Refugees and Returnee Affairs), we distribute high energy biscuits at entry points and provide a monthly food ration of cereals, pulses, Super Cereal, iodized salt and vegetable oil.
 We also support selected refugee households with livelihood activities such as vegetable gardening and poultry farming.
 Along with ARRA and UNHCR, we are implementing biometric verification to ensure that our assistance is cost-efficient and goes to those who need it the most.